SAP/spartacus-docs/_pages/dev/routes/configurable-router-links.md

 title: Configurable Router Links
 ---

-While the [route configuration]({{ site.baseurl }}{% link _pages/dev/routes/route-configuration.md %}) allows the application to listen to different routes, the links to those routes must take the route configuration into account as well.

-Configured router links can be automatically generated in HTML templates using `cxUrl` pipe.
-It allows to transform **the name of the route** and **the params object** into the configured path
+When you configure routes, the links to those routes must be configured accordingly.
+Configured router links can be automatically generated in HTML templates using the `cxUrl` pipe.
+This allows you to transform the name of the route and the `params` object into the configured path.

+To make use of the `cxUrl` pipe, you need to import `UrlModule` into every module that uses configurable router links.

+By default, the output path array is absolute and contains a leading forward slash `'/'`.
+However, the output path does not contain a leading forward slash `'/'` when the input starts with an element that is not an object with a `route` property, such as the string `'./'`, or `'../'`, or `{ not_route_property: ... }`.
+Also note, a route that cannot be resolved from the route's name and parameters will return the root URL `['/']`.

 ***